Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Proposed Solution

 \textbf{1) Communication power allocation subproblem:} This subproblem focuses on optimizing the communication power allocation vector $\boldsymbol{\eta}^{c}$ to maximize the communication throughput.
 It is formulated as

 where constraint \eqref{eq:problem1_c} ensures that the total communication power at each BS does not exceed its maximum transmit power.

-Since the left-hand side is an affine function and the right-hand side constant $P^{c}_{\max}$ depends on the optimization variables, the constraint is convex.
-However, the objective function $\sum_{n\in\mathcal N}R[n]$ is non-convex.
-We therefore rewrite the per-UAV rate as a difference of two concave terms and then linearize the interference term.
+Constraint \eqref{eq:problem1_c} is affine in $\{\boldsymbol{\eta}^{c}[n]\}$ and hence convex, while the objective $\sum_{n\in\mathcal N}R[n]$ is non-convex.
+We rewrite each per-UAV rate as a difference of two concave terms and linearize the interference-related term to obtain a tractable surrogate.

 where